rodartecode/Open-Genome-Explorer/README.md

 py4web run apps
 ```

-### Using GCS
+### Using GAE

-It is possible to set up a Google Cloud Service bucket to hold the somewhat sizable files and allow scalability.
+With some configuration it is possible to deploy this app on Google App Engine.
+This app uses a Google Cloud MySQLDB for relational db data, and Google Cloud Service bucket to hold the somewhat sizable files and allow scalability.
 To do this you must first set up a GCS account and do some provisioning.

+#### Configure the file upload bucket on GCS

 > Note: Instructions taken from <https://github.com/learn-py4web/gcs_file_storage>

-#### Configure the upload bucket on GCS

 * Create a [Google Cloud Project](https://console.cloud.google.com), and
   [configure billing](https://console.cloud.google.com/billing).